-For up to date program information, please contact our Mentor Program Coordinators Lynn Weaver (892-1149, email@example.com) or Miranda Strey (208-892-1119, firstname.lastname@example.org).
+For up to date program information, please contact our Mentor Program Coordinators Lynn Weaver at 892-1149 or firstname.lastname@example.org or Miranda Strey at 208-892-1119 or email@example.com.
 If you are interested in being a Mentor, click here for the application.

 NEXT TRAINING DATE: TBD.
 Please contact Miranda Strey or Lynn Weaver for updated information.